 Accommodation nearby – Wilpena Pound Resort, Rawnsley Park, Blinman Hotel, Angorichina Tourist Village, Prairie Hotel – Parachilna, free camping in Parachilna and Brachina Gorge

 From a small information shelter the trail drops quickly into Parachilna gorge behind the village.
 We descended and found a wide open gorge with tall walls, towering gums and a clear water creek flowing across the wide, rocky, and mainly dry riverbed.
-Parachilna Creek flows clear, untouched by the hundreds of cars smashing through the water crossings daily further downstream.
+Parachilna Creek flows clear, untouched by the hundreds of cars smashing through the crossings downstream.

 For the first fifteen minutes the trail is easy to follow.
 You leave the low hum of the village pump behind and step into an isolated and exclusive natural environment.
 A short way along the track you pass the ruins of three dugouts.
 Early settlers and their animals often built dugouts in the walls of creek and riverbeds to escape the heat, and, I guess, the need to use much in the way of building materials.
 According to the signage a family lived in one dugout, and kept goats in the other two.